Ananyaagupta/BOTS.PY/readMe.md

 ## Built With
- HTML,CSS,JSS,Node.js,MongoDB,Express.js,Heroku
+ HTML, CSS, JavaScript, Node.js, MongoDB, Express.js, Heroku

 ## Implementation
 - HTML,CSS,JavaScript for front-end
-- Node.js in backend
+- Node.js and Express.js for backend
-- MongoDB and Express.js for the database
+- MongoDB for the database
 - Heroku for deployment

 ## Future Scope
 - Built in real-time communication between vendors and manufacturers
+- Push notifications for updates

 ## Have a look yourself!
 <a href="https://agreemi.herokuapp.com/">https://agreemi.herokuapp.com/</a>